 This is pretty self-explanatory, the ‘Skirt Distance’ is how far away the skirt will print around the model.
 The ‘Skirt Minimum Length’ is how much length your printer will extrude as a minimum before printing your model.

-What is a Brim?
+What is a Brim in 3D Printing?

 The Brim is mostly used to hold the edges of the model, which help prevent warping and make it easier to stick to the bed.